Guidelines for Tip Submission

 We may not use images due to quality (low resolution, shakiness, poor lighting, shot through car glass, reflection in museum glass) or repetition of what's already posted.
-Don't send screenshots from other apps/websites, and don't add a watermark, title, hashtag, photoshopped fakery, etc. We crop mercilessly.
+Don't send screenshots from other apps/websites, and don't add a watermark, title, hashtag, photoshopped fakery, excessive filters, etc. We crop mercilessly.

 Closed or Gone Attractions

 Help keep our information current!
-Provide details and a photo -- such as an empty building, lot, or pedestal-- to help solidly confirm actual closings (vs. our inadequate directions).
+Provide details and a photo -- such as an empty building, lot, or pedestal-- to help solidly confirm actual closings (vs. our possibly inadequate directions).
 Did you visit personally, or read about it somewhere?

 Places We Include